Technique-agnostic exoplanet demography for the Roman era -- I. Testing a demography retrieval framework using simulated Kepler-like transit datasets: Simulating a Kepler -like transit sample

 To simulate a sample indicative of one observed by a mission like \textit{Kepler}, we need to assert an equivalence between a BGM simulated host star and a real star within the \textit{Kepler} input catalogue.
 This matching was achieved by assigning a similarity score

 where small $S$ is better and $S = 0$ would indicate a perfect match.
 The numerators in Equation \eqref{eq:similar_star} refer to the difference in the value of the parameter of the star from the BGM sample to that from the \textit{Kepler} input catalogue (i.e $\Delta T_{\star}= T_{\star, \mathrm{BGM}}- T_{\star, \mathrm{Kepler}}$, and so on).
 Denominators refer to the parameters from the \textit{Kepler} catalogue.
-The parameters $R_\star$, $T_\star$, $K_P$, and $M_\star$ were selected as they are the stellar parameters used by KeplerPORTs \citep{2017ksci.rept...19B} to determine detection efficiency.
+The parameters $R_\star$, $T_\star$, $K_P$, and $M_\star$ were selected as a compact proxy for the stellar dependence entering the KeplerPORTs contours \citep{2017ksci.rept...19B}.

 We ensure that matched stars are located within the same \textit{Kepler} detector module, and we discard BGM stars that have $S> 0.15$.
 Not all stars that \textit{Kepler} is able to detect are used within KeplerPORTs.
-So the number of matching BGM stars does not bear direct correspondence to the number within the KeplerPORTs catalogue.
+So the number of matching BGM stars does not bear direct correspondence to the number within the \textit{Kepler} catalogue.
 Because of this, our simulated yields are rescaled to match what they would be if the simulated and real samples were of the same size.

 At this point, we have a TAED transit simulation framework to compute observable transit yields for a given set of planet model parameters.
 But what we ultimately wish to do is to perform model retrieval -- i.e. be able to recover the planet model parameters that provide the best match to an observed dataset.
 This is what we now turn to.